aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 10. Click **Create deployment**.

-11. Accept the default deployment parameters and click on **Deploy without a savepoint**.
+11. Accept the default deployment parameters and click **Deploy without a savepoint**.

 12. The new application deployment status will show **Initializing** and